-- Foremost, American Modern and Allstate are among the best insurance companies for older mobile homes, including those built before 1976.
+• Foremost, American Modern and Allstate are the best insurance companies for older mobile homes.

-- Mobile home insurance is not required by law, but lenders typically require it for a mortgage and mobile home communities often also require it, regardless of your mortgage status.
+• Mobile home insurance is not required by law, but lenders typically require it for a mortgage.
+Mobile home communities also often require it, regardless of your mortgage status.

 In this article